QueensBklyn/aws-bootcamp-cruddur-2023/journal/week1.md

 # Week 1 — App Containerization

-## Connected to frontend of applications
+## Connected to frontend of application

 ##I was able to connect the frontend
 ![Connected to the frontend](assets/frontend.PNG)

 ## Connected to backend of applications
 ##I was able to connect the backend

 ![Connected to the backend](assets/backend.PNG)

+## Connected to the Notifications

 ##Connected to the Notifications and make changes that appeared on frontend
 ![Connected to the Notifications](assets/Notifications.PNG)